-Grants of up to $30,000 for your library system to use research-based best practices to build summer learning programs that connect with your library’s mission and strategic plan.
+Grants for your library system to use research-based best practices to build summer learning programs that connect with your library’s mission and strategic plan.
 You can view a checklist of the grant requirements and draft of the final report questions here.

-The Summer Learning Strategies Grant provides libraries throughout Idaho awards between $5,000 and $30,000 to plan for and expand their summer learning and enrichment programing.
+The Summer Learning Strategies Grant provides libraries throughout Idaho awards of $20,000 to plan for and expand their summer learning and enrichment programing.
 This funding opportunity aims to address learning loss among students related to the impact of reduced instructional time due to COVID-19.
 Selected libraries will participate in professional development, create a written plan for summer programming, build or expand a community partnership, and implement evidence-based summer learning and enrichment programs for youth in their communities.

 To fulfill the professional development component of the Summer Learning Strategies Grant, participants will attend a virtual training on building equity-based summer programming and participate in a related community of practice with library staff from around the county.
 Participants will also be provided reading material and web content to explore summer learning best practices.